otammato/Kubernetes_Scaling_and_Updating_Applications/README.md

 </p>

 4. In order to access the application, we have to expose it to the internet via a Kubernetes Service.
+> NOTE: Do not close the terminal window you were working on.

 ```
 kubectl expose deployment/hello-world